 - Initial results from a south Puget Sound regional grain grower survey: Grain grower survey results.
 3-pg data summary available: Grain Grower Survey – selected results.

 - Initial results from a south Puget Sound regional grain buyer survey: Grain buyer survey results.
 3-pg data summary available: Grain Buyer Survey – selected results.

-- initial study data summarized in a hand-out for the 2018 Barley Variety Trials Field Day held in Adna, WA on July 19th, 2018: Barley Field Day Handout_2018
+- Grain and malting quality of unique barley varieties:initial study data summarized in a hand-out for the 2018 Barley Variety Trials Field Day held in Adna, WA on July 19th, 2018: Barley Field Day Handout_2018